 Here a bee is going deep for nectar:

-My obsession this year is groups of three.
+I love things gathered in groups of three.
 These pots are old sap buckets.
 I spray painted three and let three of them rust:

 The raised bed with privacy wall was added last summer after I built the pond.